-That’s why it’s important, if you believe your elder loved one is the victim of abuse, you should immediately contact APS, or even call 911.
+That’s why it’s important, if you believe your elderly loved one is suffering from abuse, you should immediately contact APS, or even call 911.
 Your call can be kept confidential, and all reports will be thoroughly investigated.
 Remember that you’re not doing anything wrong by reporting suspicions of abuse; you’re protecting both those you love and potentially stopping the abuse of others in the future.

 Working with an Elder Abuse Lawyer